Ryby1024/liri-node-app/README.md

-### The next search command is "spotify-this-song".
+### The next search command "spotify-this-song" uses node-spotify-api and Spotify API

 <p>This uses the node-spotify-api package to retrieve song information from the Spotify API.</p>

+<p>To use this command the user must type in node liri.js spotify-this-song "song name"</p>

 #### Screenshot of this command working